 Notes: Simulation averages are obtained by simulating the model for 1000 quarters with a burn-in of 100 quarters.
 Simulation averages for disaster-prone countries are reported in percent differences relative to non-disaster-prone countries, with the exception of GDP growth and public debt to annual GDP, for which we report absolute changes in percentage terms.
 Divergence over 30 years is calculated by using the value of the simulated variables 120 quarters after the stochastic steady state.
 The stochastic steady state is obtained by simulating the model in the absence of shocks for 100 quarters.
-Welfare loss is expressed in consumption equivalent terms, i.e. how much consumption households in a non-disaster-prone country must permanently give up in order to reach the same welfare as households in disaster-prone countries.
+Welfare loss is expressed in consumption equivalent terms, i.e. how much consumption households in a non-disaster-prone countries.

-compute the average change in the interest rate on Jamaica's Treasury Bills in the month of each natural disaster occurred between 1998 and 2017.32 It turns out that, on average, in the months in which natural disasters occurred in Jamaica, the interest rate paid on public debt increased by 3.15%.
-We therefore match this interest rate increase, within the calibration of the disaster-prone country, by setting $\eta = 0.01$.
+3.15%.
+We therefore match this interest rate increase, within the calibration of the disasterprone country, by setting $\eta = 0.01$.